A - D

 Col. Charles F. Spencer Jr. - Department of International Security Studies

-Col. Charles F. Spencer, Jr. is the Director of the AWC Regional Cultural Studies Program and a Professor in the International Security Studies department where he teaches National Security Decision Making and Global Security.
+Col. Charles F. Spencer, Jr. is the Chair of the Department of International Security Studies.
+As an AWC Professor, he teaches National Security Decision Making and Global Security.
 He has command and staff experience at squadron, wing, major command, joint and combatant command levels.
-Recent assignments include: Vice Commander, 89th Airlift Wing, Andrews AFB, Md.; Deputy Director Mobility Forces U.S. Air Forces Central, Qatar, and at 7th Air Force, Osan, Korea; and Professor at the Naval War College, Newport, Rhode Island.
-Spencer has served in Operations Safe Harbor, Restore Hope, Provide Comfort, Provide Promise, Vigilant Warrior, Enduring Freedom, Iraqi Freedom and New Dawn.
+Recent assignments include: Director, Regional Cultural Studies Program at AWC, Vice Commander, 89th Airlift Wing, Andrews AFB, Md.; Deputy Director Mobility Forces U.S. Air Forces Central, Qatar, and at 7th Air Force, Osan, Korea; and Professor at the Naval War College, Newport, Rhode Island.
+Col Spencer has served in Operations Safe Harbor, Restore Hope, Provide Comfort, Provide Promise, Vigilant Warrior, Enduring Freedom, Iraqi Freedom and New Dawn.
 He received his commission from Officer Training School in 1986 after graduating from the University of Missouri-Rolla with a Bachelor of Science in Engineering.
 He holds Masters Degrees from the Naval War College (with Distinction), Air Command and Staff College and Embry-Riddle Aeronautical University.
-Colonel Spencer is a Command Pilot with 6000 hours in the C-12F, C-141B, C-137A/B, C-32A, C-40B and C-37A/B.
+Colonel Spencer is a Command Pilot with 6,000 hours in the C-12F, C-141B, C-137A/B, C-32A, C-40B and C-37A/B.

 Dr. Jacqueline E. Whitt - Department of Strategy